 Get the Recipe: Kale, Cranberry, and Roasted Root Vegetable Salad

 Spring is the official start of rosé season, so why not get a jump on the refreshing drink trend with a side of stone fruit poached in pink wine?
 Simmer them up to three days before Sunday brunch, chill, then enjoy solo, over goat cheese-slathered crostini, or on a bowl of vanilla yogurt.

 Monte Cristo, a mash-up of powdered sugar-dusted French toast and a ham and cheese sandwich, is the inspiration behind this make-ahead Easter brunch casserole recipe.
 If you don’t feel like baking a whole roast leg of lamb or spiral ham, this showy dish can more than handle the spotlight as a centerpiece.
 Build it the night before the holiday meal, refrigerate, then pop in the oven as you enjoy appetizers.

 Here are the top three reasons we can’t get enough of this best make-ahead brunch recipe:

 Dessert: Coconut-Pecan Coffee Cake

 With chocolate, cinnamon, coconut, and a moist sour cream crumb, we’re deeming this coffee cake more dessert than brunch bread.
 Regardless of what category you think this make-ahead Easter brunch recipe lands in, you’ll be convinced to add it to your meal when you see the scrumptious ingredient list—and the fact that it can be made up to a day before and cooled on a wire rack.

-Test Kitchen Tip: Present the coconut coffee cake on a pretty platter come dessert time, them dust with powdered sugar and cocoa powder at the table for a final flourish.
+Test Kitchen Tip: Present the coconut coffee cake on a pretty round white platter ($17, Crate & Barrel) come dessert time, then dust with powdered sugar and cocoa powder at the table for a final flourish.